Membership Information and Forms

-- Active Member: Practicing public finance professional from a government unit.
+- Government Practicing public finance professional from a government unit.
 Each government unit is automatically assigned a specific number of active members based upon size, which is included in the base membership fee.

-- Additional Active Member: Practicing public finance professional from a government unit above those included in the base membership fee.
+- Additional: Practicing public finance professional from a government unit above those included in the base membership fee.